rishiwadhwa0/Popping-Bubbles/DEVELOPMENT.md

 Update: Apparently Visual Studio doesn't autodetect that you have changed directories.
 You must remove the file from the project and re-add it.
 It works now.

 -Due to the my need from removing the first elements of the bubbles list, I will be switching from using a vector to a deque (never used this before, but I'll give it a shot!).

+-Circles are being drawn, but don't stay on the screen!
+Update: Discovered ofSetBackground(false) but still didn't work.
+Update: I believe I have discovered a real bug with OpenFrameworks.
+The setBackroundAuto shows a darkened screen with everything blacked out if you're displaying a fullscreen window.
+I have fixed this problem by displaying a 1000x1000 window.